opendevsecops/terraform-aws-scanner/README.md

 Terraform module which provides easy to configure AWS environment for running automated security scanning solutions at scheduled intervals.
 You configure it.
 AWS will run it at minimal cost.

-## Introduction

-This module provides an end-to-end solution for orchestrating automated vulnerability scanning tools.
-You can configure, designate, schedule regular scans and process the result with ease.

 ## Getting Started

 Getting started is easy.
 All resources such as ECS cluster, VPCs, and task definitions are provisioned out of the box.
 Here is a complete example: